 - Sustained rapid heartbeat

-When your symptoms affect your everyday life, see your New York cardiologist as soon as possible.
+When your symptoms affect your everyday life, see your local cardiac doctor of Cardiology in New York center as soon as possible.
 Maybe it’s just a temporary condition like sinus tachycardia.
 But if you have a more serious case of tachycardia, you may experience unconsciousness or cardiac arrest in your near future.
 A long-term, elevated heart rate can lead to severe cardiac events, such as a heart attack or stroke.

 Causes and Risk Factors for Tachycardia